-- The duration and preservation of the fund - The purpose of the Organization and the donor-restricted endowment fund - General economic conditions - The possible effects of inflation and deflation - The expected total return from income and the appreciation of investments - Other resources of the Organization - The investment policies of the Organization - When appropriate, alternatives to spending from donor-restricted endowment funds and the possible effects on the Organization

-The Organization has a policy of appropriating for distribution a certain percentage (4.5% in 2015 and 5.1% in 2014) of its endowment fund's average fair value over the prior twelve quarters.
-In establishing this policy, the Organization considered the long-term expected return on its endowment.
-This is consistent with the Organization's objective to maintain the purchasing power of the endowment assets held in perpetuity or for a specified term as well as to provide additional real growth through new gifts and investment return.
+- The duration and preservation of the fund - The purpose of the Organization and the donor-restricted endowment fund - General economic conditions - The possible effects of inflation and deflation - The expected total return from income and the appreciation of investments - Other resources of the Organization - The investment policies of the Organization - When appropriate, alternatives to spending from donor-restricted endowment funds and the possible effects on the Organization with the Organization's objective to maintain the purchasing power of the endowment assets held in perpetuity or for a specified term as well as to provide additional real growth through new gifts and investment return.
 To cover reasonable expenses incurred in connection with the administration and stewardship of the endowment, the Organization also has a policy of applying a charge to its endowment fund's average fair value over the prior twelve quarters.
 Effective October 1, 2014, this charge was increased from 75 basis points (0.75%) to 100 basis points (1%) of its endowment fund's average fair value over the prior twelve quarters.